IgniteUI/help-topics/topics/02_Controls/igGrid/11_igGridExcelExporter_Configuring.md

 ### <a id="hierarchical_data"></a>Configure exporting hierarchical data

 When exporting `igHierarchicalGrid` we may opt to export all data down the hierarchy or just the data under expanded rows.
-The behavior is controlled by the `dataExportMode` propert, which takes values `allRows` or `expandedRows`.
+The behavior is controlled by the `dataExportMode` property, which takes values `"allRows"` or `"expandedRows"`.

 ```javascript
 $.ig.GridExcelExporter.exportGrid($(".selector"), {